Logiqx/gps-details/docs/devices/garmin/developer/gnss-config.md

 ### GNSS Configuration

+Use of standard GPS is not recommended on modern watches.
+All systems or multi-band are advisable.

-Use of GNSS constellations other than standard GPS when [enabling location events](https://developer.garmin.com/connect-iq/api-docs/Toybox/Position.html#enableLocationEvents-instance_function).
+Example of how to specify suitable GNSS constellations when using [Position.enableLocationEvents](https://developer.garmin.com/connect-iq/api-docs/Toybox/Position.html#enableLocationEvents-instance_function).

 ```c
 function startUpdates(options) {